alitto/pond/README.md

 ```

 As you can see, _pond_ (503.5ms) outperforms _ants_ (665.9ms), _Gammazero's workerpool_ (1413.7ms), unbuffered goruotine pool (1035.8ms) and buffered goroutine pool (968.5ms) but it falls behind unlimited goroutines (444.3ms).

+Leaving aside the fact that launching unlimited goroutines defeats the goal of limiting concurrency over a resource, its performance is highly dependant on how much resources (CPU and memory) are available at a given time, which make it unpredictable and likely to cause starvation.
+In other words, it's generally not a good idea for production applications.

 These tests were executed on a laptop with an 8-core CPU (Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz) and 16GB of RAM.